 You must be ECFMG certified when applying but we might review your application if you expect to be certified soon.
 You must be certified to be considered for ranking.

 Yes, we provide both J1 and H1B visas for applicants who match with us.
 The visa type depends on the individual resident's situation.
-Partners has an International Office, which handles visas and you are not required to retain a lawyer.
+Applicants usually continue on the type of visa they held during internship(provided to them by the Pediatric departments either at our hospitals or at outside institutions).
+MGB has an International Office, which handles Visas and you are not required to retain a lawyer.

 If you have additional, unanswered questions, please, contact the program’s coordinator, Virginia Tosney-Trask, at vtosneytrask@mgh.harvard.edu.